 Conversion Incentives from The New York State Energy Research and Development Authority (NYSERDA)

-NYSERDA provides a wide range of incentives, rebates and loans for New York homeowners who want to convert to natural gas.
+NYSERDA provides a wide range of incentives and loans for New York homeowners who want to convert to natural gas.
 They also provide incentives for other energy-efficient equipment.

 Once the assessment is complete, your contractor can provide you with a list of possible upgrades and explain NYSERDA’s incentives programs.
 Discounts on natural gas and energy-efficient equipment range from 10 percent to 50 percent.
 And low-interest loans are available to help finance equipment.

 Bruni and Campisi is a BPI-accredited contractor for NYSERDA, and a Green Team contractor for ConEdison.
-Over the past five years, we’ve helped customers secure over $500,000 in rebates and incentives.
+Over the past five years, we have worked with NYSERDA and other participating utility companies to help guarantee our customers receive the best rebates & incentives.